HoneyHoneyTeam/ESP32-Marauder-5G-Apex-5-Module---For-Flipper-Zero/README.md

 **4. Insert the SD card**
 •	Place the card into the Apex 5 module’s MicroSD card slot.
-•	If the module is no recognize the MicroSD card, using REBOOT option in the Marauder Manual.
+•	*If the module is no recognize the MicroSD card, using **REBOOT** option in the Marauder Manual.*
-•	Try a different MicroSD card if a MicroSD cannot be recognised by the device.
+•	*Try a different MicroSD card if a MicroSD cannot be recognised by the device.*

 **5. Start the update**
 •	Open the Marauder App on the Flipper Zero.
-•	Select the **firmware update** option and follow on-screen instructions.
+•	Select the **update** option and follow on-screen instructions.